Flying Insect Library

 The good news is that boxelder bugs don't really hurt your trees, lawn or garden.
 The bad news is that nothing really likes to eat them, so your property can be overwhelmed by these orange-and-black bugs.
 Indoors or out, these insects can be major pests!

 The clothes moth is only destructive during the larval stage.
 Clothing, upholstery, curtains and other furnishings may be ruined by their feeding.
 These pesky insects can ruin your favorite shirt!!
 Stop them in their tracks.
 Click below to learn more.

 It's no wonder there are so many flies!
 The female housefly will lay about 50 to 100 eggs at one time and these eggs will hatch into maggots in a mere 12 hours after being deposited.
-Click below to find out how to get rid of flies, the natural way.
+Click below to find out how to get rid of flies.

 Mosquitoes can be found throughout the world.
 In the U.S. alone, there are more than 200 different species.
 These pesky insects can leave damaging remnants and ruin your family events.
 Click below to find how to eliminate these pests.

 Social wasps include: hornets, yellow jackets, and umbrella or paper wasps.
 Hornets are not really aggressive toward humans, but watch out for that yellow jacket!
-Eliminate these pests the natural way!
+Eliminate these pests!